abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 # ABP.IO Platform 6.0 RC Has Been Released

-Today, we are happy to release the [ABP Framework](https://abp.io/) and  [ABP Commercial](https://commercial.abp.io/) version **6.0 RC** (Release Candidate).
+Today, we are happy to release the [ABP Framework](https://abp.io/) and  [ABP Commercial](https://commercial.abp.io/) version **6.0 RC** (release candidate).
 This blog post introduces the new features and important changes in this new version.

 > **The planned release date for the [6.0.0 Stable](https://github.com/abpframework/abp/milestone/71) version is September 06, 2022**.

-Please try this version and provide feedback for a more stable ABP version 6.0!
-Thank you all.
+Try this version and provide feedback for the stable ABP v6.0!
+Thank you to all.

 ## Get Started with the 6.0 RC